 CMBS can offer an attractive combination of risk and return potential for investors.
-While there always is the risk of default when investing in mortgage-backed loans, CMBS allow you to select the level of risk you want to take on through choosing the tranche in which you invest.
-It’s important to note, though, that historically CMBS are more volatile than residential mortgage-backed securities.
-Because of this risk, however, the returns can be extremely attractive compared to other bonds available.
+While there is always the risk of default when investing in mortgage-backed loans, CMBS allow you to select the level of risk you want to take on by allowing you to choose the tranche in which you invest.
+It’s important to note, however, that CMBS are historically more volatile than residential mortgage-backed securities.
+But because of this risk the returns can be extremely attractive compared to other bonds available.
 Specifically, CMBS can provide high yields relative to their duration when compared to other segments of the securities market.

 The cost of CMBS can vary significantly, depending on a variety of factors.
 Priori lawyers can guide you through the investment from approximately $185 to $400 per hour.
-Priori clients enjoy a net-15% discount on standard hourly rates.
 In order to get a better sense of cost for your particular situation, put in a request to schedule a complimentary consultation and free price quote from one of our lawyers.

 Are commercial mortgage backed securities liquid?

 Generally, yes.
 CMBS trade on an active market with functioning new issue and secondary markets, especially now that they are again in high demand.
-Because they have been historically volatile, however, you cannot be guaranteed a level of liquidity as high as that offered by other investments.
+Because they have been historically volatile, however, CMBS cannot guarantee a level of liquidity as high as those offered by other investments.

 Are commercial mortgage backed securities fixed-income investments or real estate investments?